Understanding the DCPS Budget Worksheet Data Alongside the Mayor’s Budget Book

 Budgeted Items at Schools Moved to Schoolwide

 There are costs itemized at the school level that are administered centrally and placed on the DCPS schoolwide budget codes.
-These do not show up in the CFO budget book at the school cost center.
+These do not show up in the Mayor’s Budget Book at the school cost center.
 These items include:

 Graphic A:

-At-Risk Fund Source (relevant numbers boxed in blue): In the Mayor’s budget book, at-risk and non-at-risk program codes are in different section.
-A position funded by both, will be split across those two sections.
-In the DCPS worksheet (Graphic B), the position is displayed only once with the different fund sources, including at-risk, displayed in columns.
-In the example above, the budget book (Graphic A), shows the Assistant Principal funded with at-risk dollars in two places with one line of 1.7 FTE and another line with 1.3 Assistant Principal FTEs.
-The DCPS worksheet shows the individual Assistant Principals by type in three lines as 1.0 FTE.
-Both sources contain the full 3.0 FTEs for the Assistant Principals.
+At-Risk Fund Source (relevant numbers boxed in green above): In the Mayor’s Budget Book, at-risk and non-at-risk program codes are in different sections.
+A position funded by both will be split across those two sections.
+In the DCPS worksheet, the position is displayed only once with the different fund sources, including at-risk, shown in columns.
+In the Mayor’s Budget Book (Graphic A), shows the Assistant Principal funded with at-risk dollars in two places with one line of 0.7 FTE and another line with 3.3 Assistant Principal FTEs.
+The DCPS worksheet (Graphic B2 above) shows the individual Assistant Principals by type in one line as 4.0 FTEs.
+Both sources contain the full 4.0 FTEs for the Assistant Principals.

 Interagency Funding Loaded At OSSE

-Non-local, Title funding such as Title I, Title II, and Title IV-B is ultimately loaded onto OSSE’s budget (agency code GD0) and not DCPS’ (agency code GA0).
-These funds are included on the DCPS budget worksheets but in the budget book they are separated across sections under each school’s profile.
+Non-local, Title funding such as Title I, Title II, and Title IV-B is ultimately loaded onto OSSE’s budget (agency code GD0) and not DCPS’ (agency code GA0), and therefore referred to as “interagency” funding.
+These funds are included on the DCPS budget worksheets but not included in the DCPS portion of the Mayor’s Budget Book.
+The example below from a DCPS worksheet (Graphic C) shows FTEs that will not be included in the same line item as other teacher FTEs in the DCPS school profiles in the Mayor’s Budget Book as some are funded through non-local, interagency funding.

 Graphic C: